Danny213123/test-22/blogs/ecosystems-and-partners/the-instinct-gpu-driver:-bifurcation-from-rocm-userspace/README.md

 The Instinct driver support policy estabilishes forward and backward requirements compatiblity between the Instinct driver with ROCm toolkits.
 Compatiblity is maintained for ROCm toolkit releases upto one prior to the driver release and ROCm toolkits released upto one year after the driver release.

-## The Bifurcation Plan
+## The transition

-Separation of the software releases is slowly phased in.
-ROCm 6.4 creates a separate documentation site for the Instinct driver while keeping
+Separation of the software releases occurs in phases.
+During the ROCm 6.4 release, we create a separate documentation site for the Instinct driver while keeping the version number for the Instinct driver synced with ROCm.
+Coincinding with the ROCm 6.5 release later this year, the version numbering of the Instinct driver release diverges from ROCm.

 ## Instinct driver version scheme